Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Phase decoherence and fragmentation of two-component BECs

+First, we remind ourselves of phase decoherence of single-component BECs in optical lattices.
 From previous experimental and theoretical work \cite{Orzel01,isella06}, we expect component A in the absence of B atoms to exhibit phase decoherence under certain conditions.
 As the periodic lattice rises into the BEC cloud, the regions occupied by the lattice peaks are locally avoided by ground state component A and the wavefunctions are eventually fragmented to some degree.
-The interaction energies increase and the tunneling rate of the wavefunctions between the adjacent sites is reduced so that the fluctuation in each subcondensate breaks the long-range phase coherence.
+The tunneling rate of the wavefunctions between the adjacent sites is reduced so that the fluctuation in each subcondensate breaks the long-range phase coherence.

 Figure \ref{ppl_a1} shows the change in phase coherence between the center and nearest neighbor well, $C_{i;01}$, for component A (left) and B (right) from the time the lattice begins to ramp up, to a large time limit.
 The coherence changes for other distant wells ($C_{i;02}, C_{i;03}, C_{i;04}$, etc.) exhibit a similar pattern, but with more coherence loss at a given time.
-The first-order correlation functions between sites are closely related to the visibilities of the interference pattern when the atoms are released under gravity \cite{ramanan09,greiner02}.
+The first-order correlation functions between sites are closely related to the visibilities of the interference pattern \cite{ramanan09,greiner02}.
 For one-component BEC cases, a complete loss of phase coherence would imply a transition to the Mott insulator state.
 In these calculations, the maximum lattice height does not reach the Mott insulator regime, as indicated by the observation that in Fig. \ref{ppl_a1}, $C_{A;01}$ remains very close to unity if $f_{A}=1$.
 However, as $f_{B}$ increases, component A exhibits decoherence.

 A new feature in this two-component case is the reduction of phase coherence of component B, which is induced as for component A but with the role of the optical lattice replaced by the atomic mean-field potential formed by component A's periodic localization.
 In the GPE for the component B,